maxerickson/osmhospitalcompare/README.md

 Each file has 2 reports.

 The numbered list is a result of going through hospital data from Medicare and trying to find a match in OSM.
-Medicare listings that don't have a strong match are reported.
-The reported entries say CMS=yes or CMS=no to indicate whether Medicare lists the hospital as providing emergency services.
+Medicare listings that don't have a strong match and matches that have differing information about emergency services are reported.

-The unnumbered items in the list are hospitals where the two datasets match well but disagree on whether the facility has an emergency department.

 The next report works in the other direction, going through hospitals in OSM that have an emergency=yes tag and trying to match them in the Medicare data.